Everyone has an opinion on how to cook a steak. This is how we do it.

 There are always wildly differing opinions on how to cook a steak at every BBQ.
 It’s so much fun, particularly when they are telling you over your shoulder while your arm hairs are disappearing like stinky magic.
 Opinions are cute, but if you try out some of the more reasonable ones, you’ll find a technique the tastes good to you.

 Cooking with fire is one of the most challenging ways to cook.
 The fire is a cruel mistress.
 She’ll make fun of you in front of your friends and look good doing it.
 You can’t just suddenly turn up the temperature, so you have to be thinking ahead all the time.
 It’s a juggling act.
-While you are trying not to cremate your food, you also need to be three steps ahead of the fire while keeping up with the idiotic story your mates are trying to tell you.
+While you are trying not to cremate your food, you also need to be three steps ahead of the fire while listening to all the useful cooking tips.

 It’s all about TIME

-Before we start on any formal tips, there’s one key ingredient you’ll need for any fire cooking – time.
-Cooking over a fire takes bloody ages.
-So don’t start drinking like a teenager the moment you light the fire because it will take 2 hours to get some decent coals from your already split iron bark (should have split it yesterday).
-Then if you are cooking a chook or anything big, it’s going to take another hour or two.
+Before we start on any formal tips, there’s one key ingredient you’ll need for any fire cooking – fire.
+No sorry, time.
+Cooking over a fire takes ages.
+So don’t start drinking like a teenager the moment you light the fire because it will take two hours to get some decent coals from your already split iron bark (you should have split it earlier).
+Then if you are cooking a chook or roast or anything big, it’s going to take another hour or two.
 So, allow about 5 hours, plus a few to sit around the fire afterwards – celebrating or commiserating your culinary skills.

 Just the Tips